-The Honda XR100/CRF100 and Yamaha TTR125 are among the most popular beginner bikes.
+The XR100 vs TTR125 is a popular battle among the best beginner bikes.
 Why?
 Because they are easy to ride, have a clutch, and require very little maintenance compared to a motocross bike.
-Change the oil and filter regularly, as well as lubing the chain, and these will last virtually forever.
-So the question is, which one is the better bike?…

 There’s No Replacement For Displacement